New Commercial Water Service

 Water Demand Offset Fees

 Applicants for new service must comply with the Water Demand Offset (WDO) Program and offset two times the amount of water demand expected from the development.
-Projects with building permits approved before June 17, 2014 must complete toilet retrofits in residential developments to offset the demand.
-Building permits approved after June 17, 2014 must pay an offset fee of $55,000 per acre foot.
+Offsets are available at a cost of $55,000 per acre foot.
 WDO fees are used by the District to fund water conservation or supply projects in the service area that provide an equivalent amount of water.
 Applicants must first contact the District and present the proposed building plans.
-The District will calculate expected water demand based on the parcel size and use of the new development and determine the offset requirement..
+The District will calculate expected water demand based on the parcel size and use of the new development and determine the offset requirement.
 See the Water Demand Offset Page for more information.

 Calculate your proposed development's water demand using the following offset values on this form.

-IMPORTANT: 10% of an applicant's total WDO fee must be paid before Board approval is granted and before plans can be submitted to the City of Capitola or the County of Santa Cruz.
+IMPORTANT: 10% of an applicant's total WDO fee must be paid before Conditional Board approval is granted and plans can be submitted to the City of Capitola or the County of Santa Cruz.
 The remaining 90% of an applicant's total WDO fee must be paid before Unconditional Board approval.